 1) Greek Chicken Bowl

-First add the quinoa, then you can include the grilled chicken that has been seasoned with oregano, garlic, and lemon.
-Add cucumbers, tomatoes, red onions, and a few olives for that Greek-salad taste.
-Top with feta cheese and a light drizzle of olive oil and red wine vinegar.
-Add toasted pepitas or sliced romaine if you prefer additional crunch.
+To start, you want to add the quinoa first, then you can add the grilled chicken that has been seasoned with oregano, garlic, and lemon.
+You want to place cucumbers, tomatoes, and red onions, along with a few olives to get that Greek-salad flavor.
+And then top with a little feta cheese and a drizzle of olive oil and red wine vinegar.
+Also add some toasted pepitas, or sliced romaine if you want more crunch.

 2) Chickpea Shawarma Bowl

-Chickpeas spiced with cumin, paprika, turmeric, garlic powder, and a touch of cinnamon are roasted until they are crisp.
-Place them over greens, tomatoes, cucumbers, and pickled onions.
-A sauce made with tahini, lemon, and garlic brings all the flavors together, and adds creaminess without any dairy.
-For an addition fill, you may add a scoop of cooked bulgur or brown rice.
+Roast some spiced chickpeas (cumin, paprika, turmeric, garlic powder, and a little cinnamon) until crispy.
+Put them on top of a bed of greens and tomatoes with cucumbers and pickled onions.
+A tahini-lemon-garlic sauce brings all the flavors together and provides creaminess without any dairy.
+For an extra filling addition, you can add a scoop of cooked bulgur or brown rice.

 3) Salmon Souvlaki Bowl